-When you’re looking for a great battery charger, you want to look for something that stores enough power to top up – or completely recharge – your laptop’s battery when it’s critically low.
-The best laptop battery charger should mean you’re never having to frantically search for a power socket when working while traveling.
+When you go out shopping for a battery charger, it’s important to find one that stores enough power to top up – or even recharge – your laptop’s battery when its running low.
+The best laptop battery charger should mean you’ll never have to frantically search for a power socket when working while traveling.
 It means you don't have to worry if that fancy ultra-thin laptop has a garbage battery life – as long as you have a portable battery charger with you, you can work on your laptop safe in the knowledge that you won't be stranded when your laptop's battery becomes depleted.

 With these convenient devices, you can make sure you can always get your work done – no matter where you are.

 - You might also want to peruse our list of best business laptops

 - Need to recharge your phone?
 Try our best power banks

 Capacity: 22Ah | Outputs: 1 x AC, 1 x USB-A, 1 x USB-C